-Explores the pluralistic realm of: 1) interstate relations; 2) Western and non-Western schools of thinking and speaking about international politics; 3) gendered discourses of international relations including contributions from women, especially Third World women; and 4) ecological perspectives.
-Introduces political concepts and ideologies that constitute the discursive practices of global politics.
+Explores the global realm of: 1) interstate and transnational political relations; 2) Western and non-Western schools of thought about international politics; 3) gendered discourses of international relations including contributions from women, especially Third World women; and 4) environmental perspectives and 5) the structure and role of intergovernmental organizations.
+Introduces students to the main political concepts and ideologies that constitute the discourse of global politics.